GDGVIT/2cc-attendance/README.md

 ## Instructions to run

 * Pre-requisites:
-	- Any IDE will for opening the code for viewing
+	- Any IDE will work for opening the code for viewing
 	-  Any browser for viewing output

 * Clone the repo using